intel/llvm/sycl/doc/LinkedAllocations.md

   auto acc = buf.get_access<cl::sycl::access::mode::read_write>();
 ```

-Or because a mapped host pointer obtained from a non-host native memory object
+Or because a mapped host pointer obtained from a native device memory object
 is used in its place (as is the case for linked commands, covered below).

 ## Linked allocation commands